dr8co/kong/docs/language_spec.md

 ## 6. Built-in Functions

-Monke provides the following built-in functions:
+Monkey provides the following built-in functions:

 - `len(arg)`: Returns the length of a string or array
 - `first(array)`: Returns the first element of an array